justgeek/acp/README.md

 The prototype idea is simple.
 A 2 pages application, one for listing all openings created by the client, and a page that shows details and insights about the opening (which is our main concern)

-For sake of simplicits I avoided adding all CRUD funtionalities, our user is not able to create, update, or close an opening.
+For sake of simplicity I avoided adding all CRUD funtionalities, our user is not able to create, update, or close an opening.

 ## Getting Started

 - install dependecies using `npm i`
+- run the app using `npm run dev`